TSA Honors Louise Mackie and Anne Wilson, 2017 Fellows

-In 2015 the Textile Society of America instituted a new program to recognize and honor individuals who have over the course of their careers made path-breaking contributions to the field in textile scholarship, education, art, or in sustaining textile arts globally.
-Three fellowships were awarded in 2015, but from now on only two Fellowships will be awarded biennially.
+Textile Society of America has instituted a new program to recognize and honor individuals who, over the course of their careers, have made path-breaking contributions to the field in textile scholarship, education, art, or in sustaining textile arts globally.
+Two Fellowships are awarded biennially.

 All TSA members are invited and encouraged to nominate colleagues who merit the status of Fellow of the Textile Society of America.
 Fellows need not be nationals or residents of the United States or Canada, nor do they have to be TSA members.
 Each nomination should be supported by a brief professional biography, a list of seminal publications, exhibitions, or history of work, and any other information that documents the nominee’s important contributions to the field of textiles.
 Each nomination must also be endorsed by two additional TSA members.
-Nominations will be reviewed by a special TSA Board-appointed committee over the summer, and the new Fellows will be announced in the fall of 2017.
+These nominations are reviewed and selected biennially, by a special TSA-Board appointed committee.

 “Textile arts and textile scholarship have experienced a significant increase in appreciation over the last decades, both in the visual arts and the academic world, largely due to the creative and exacting leadership provided by exceptional scholars, practitioners and teachers in the textile field.“